SAP/cloud-sdk-ios-fiori-ar/README.md

 ### CardItemModel

-The data thats associated with the Annotations from the scene are loaded into the project as a list of app developer `CardItem` models that must conform to `CardItemComponent`.
-The *name* of the Entity (sphere) from Reality Composer corresponds to the *id* property of the Model.
-The list of initial CardItems are passed into the chosen loading strategy with the scene.
+A loading strategy accepts an array of elements, each element conforming to the `CardItemModel` protocol, to populate card-related data.
+The *id* property of the model has to correspond to the *name* of the Entity (sphere) from Reality Composer.

 ### JSON

-Each of the loading strategies also have an initializer for accepting the data from a top level JSON array.
-The data that's provided by JSON will internally be constrained to using `DecodableCardItem`, a provided concrete implementation of the `CardItemModel`.
+Each of the loading strategies also has an initializer to accept`Data` represented by a JSON array.

 ```swift
 // JSON key/value: